kvnptl/Cpp-Nanodegree/Project_1_Route_Planning/README.md

 # Route Planning Project

 This repo contains the starter code for the Route Planning project.
+It uses A* algorithm to find a path between "Green" dot to "Red" dot.

 # Final Result